JosselinTD/promise-exercise-one/README.md

 We will then ensure that written tests still pass after developers submit their changes to the files.

 ## Folders and files
-In this section we will describe the content of this exercise, used as example for future content creation.
+In this section, we will describe the content of this exercise, as an example for creating your own future content.

 The repository contains: